StudyLink logo

 8. Trust your instincts

-Question your teachers before an exam, make sure you know exactly what will be covered and what type of questions you should expect.
-They may have some practice papers you can try first.
+Question your teachers and classmates before an exam, make sure you know exactly what will be covered and what type of questions you should expect.
+Your teachers may have some practice papers you can try first, and your classmates might have a different perspective on things that help you to see things in a different way.
+This is also a good opportunity to revisit your notes and ask any questions you might have forgotten you had.

 10. Feed your brain and stay healthy

 Eat well.
-Good brain food includes fish, nuts, blueberries and yoghurt.
+Good brain food includes oily fish, nuts, blueberries and avocados (among many others).
+A healthy balanced diet is incredibly important for all sorts, including memory, brain function and immunity.
 Get enough sleep, and plan in some active time to keep fit.
-Oxygen also helps your memory and concentration, so take a break and get some fresh air.
+Oxygen also helps your memory and concentration, so take a break and get some fresh air, even if it’s a quick walk.
 Many people have their best ideas away from their desk, so if you’re really stuck for words just get outside and run around the park.

 Thinking about studying at a university abroad?
 Take a look at the subjects on offer and start your international study journey today.